-The first few days or weeks can be stressful.
-It is natural to feel worried about how you will manage.
-It is natural to have feelings of grief, disappointment, sadness or anger about what has happened.
+The first few weeks can be stressful, especially if your baby is in hospital.
+It is natural to feel worried about how you will manage and to have feelings of grief, disappointment, sadness or anger about what has happened.

 You may also worry about your child's future; think about the things that will be different and what your child will miss out on.
 Most parents ask the question, why me or why my child, at some point.
 Coming to terms with a child's metabolic disorder is a grieving process for many parents.

-As you learn about the genetic basis of metabolic disorders, you may start to feel concerned about your family genes and guilty about passing the condition on.
-However, you'll also learn that everyone has some faults in their genetic make-up, and realise that your child's metabolic disorder has come about through the rare chance of two people with the same genetic make-up finding each other.
+As you learn about the genetic basis of the disorder, you may start to feel concerned about your family genes and guilty about passing the condition on.
+However, you'll also learn that everyone has some faults in their genetic make-up.
 It can help to remind yourself that the metabolic disorder is not something you could have avoided, nor is it the result of anything you have done.